How to support members who self-harm

-Self-harm is when a person deliberately hurts themself as a way of dealing with difficult thoughts, experiences, and feelings.
-It describes any way in which someone might injure themself or put themself at risk.
+Self-harm is when a person deliberately hurts themselves as a way of dealing with difficult thoughts, experiences, and feelings.
+It describes any way in which someone might injure themselves or put themselves at risk.

 Self-harm can affect anyone, no matter their background or identity.
 There is no one typical person who self-harms.

-If someone is self-harming, it does not always mean they feel suicidal, although self-harm is a big risk factor to suicide.
-It’s important that you raise concerns as soon as possible with the Safeguarding team.
+If someone is self-harming, it does not always mean they feel suicidal, although it is a risk factor for suicide.
+Be careful not to say anything that may make the person feel ashamed about their self-harming.

 As members of Girlguiding, you might be in situations at meetings, trips and events where you spot injuries or signs of self-harm.
 Here are some signs and behaviours that can indicate that someone is hurting themselves.

-- Cuts, bruises, burns, or loss of hair/eyelashes that can’t be explained when asked
+- Cuts, bruises, burns, or loss of hair or eyelashes that can’t be explained when asked.

-- Expressing self-loathing or wanting to punish themself
+- Expressing self-loathing or wanting to punish themselves.

 - Cutting, scratching, biting, picking, or burning skin